Asia-Pacific

 More generally, the ACCC has considered environmental benefits when granting a number of recent authorisations to local councils for the collective tendering of recycling services and e-waste collection.
 In June 2023, the ACCC granted conditional authorisation to the major supermarkets, allowing them to collaborate in managing the soft plastics stockpile and resume in-store collections after REDcycle suspended its recycling operations.
 The authorisation was held to be in the public interest, due to public concern about the need to divert soft plastics from landfill and the resumption of in-store soft plastic collections.

 In October 2023, the ACCC granted conditional authorisation to a consortium led by Brookfield and EIG Partners to acquire Origin Energy on the basis that the proposed transaction gave rise to public benefits in the form of accelerating Australia's energy transition.
-The decision was notable as the ACCC concluded that the proposed transaction substantially lessened competition but authorised it under the net benefit test based on environmental grounds.
+While the acquisition ultimately did not proceed, the decision was notable as the ACCC concluded that the proposed transaction substantially lessened competition but authorised it under the net benefit test based on environmental grounds.

 In announcing the ACCC's enforcement and compliance priorities for 2024-25, the Chair of the ACCC, Ms Gina Cass Gottlieb, announced that, as part of its continued focus on competition concerns relating to environmental claims and sustainability, the ACCC will this year issue guidance in relation to how the regulator proposes to recognise the public benefit of facilitating the energy transition and improvements in sustainability when assessing conduct authorisations.